 @Scale is a strategic initiative, by the Governor’s STEM Advisory Council, to focus public and private resources in support of an integrated portfolio of education enhancement projects aligned to achieve the goals of the Commonwealth’s STEM Plan (.PDF).
 This portfolio will address the domains of science, technology, engineering and mathematics (STEM) and span education levels from pre-K to college/workforce.
 Selecting and sustainably funding this portfolio of projects is an important first step in developing a systemic framework to engage and support a greater number and diverse body of students in STEM learning and career pathways and will be done in phases.

-- Demonstrate a history of successful outcomes for targeted populations of students, workers and/or educators;
+- Demonstrate history of successful outcomes for the targeted populations of students and educators,

-- Report prior formative and summative results determined through independent 3rd party evaluations; and
+- Reference prior formative and summative assessments, evaluations and outcomes, preferably conducted by independent 3rd party evaluators,

 In 2012, the STEM Council selected and endorsed seven projects for meeting the @Scale criteria.
 These projects each proposed scale-up implementation projects requiring a match of public funds with private funds on a target ration of $1:$3 public to private.
 These projects already have or, in a few cases, are completing their funding match requirement while beginning their scale-up implementation projects.
 The focus of this first phase of @Scale addressed student interest and readiness, goals 1 and 3 of the state STEM Plan.